Careers Information Advice & Guidance

 Year 7 to 11

 Careers education starts from year 7 where students complete activities that help them learn about the wider world.
 This continues in Year 8.
 In year 9 students take part in a business project where they learn about setting up a business and the roles involved.
 They also take part in an employability skills workshop where they learn about work related skills to help prepare them for their year 10 work experience.
 Students explore their interests and GCSE option choices through PSHE and have the opportunity for individual guidance if appropriate.
-In Year 10 students complete work experience preparation which includes writing a CV and interview preparation.
-They have the opportunity to have a mock interview with a local employer to help them prepare for their work experience in the summer term.
-The annual careers convention in October is open to all students and parents from year 9 upwards.
-Over 50 organisations including universities and employers attend with talks on a wide range of careers.
-Whilst the majority of Year 11 move into the Sixth Form, we ensure that we help them explore their post 16 through PSHE.
-We organise external speakers to help them explore their future opportunities.
+In Year 10 students complete work experience preparation.
+They may have the opportunity to have a mock interview with a local employer to help them prepare for their work experience in the summer term.
+Regular careers events are open to all students from Year 7 upwards.
+We have links with over 50 organisations including universities and employers who attend school and arrange talks on a wide range of careers.

 Sixth Form